RedisLabs/redislabs-docs/content/rs/technology-behind-redis-enterprise.md

 Here are some of the features and design decisions that make this possible.

-## Data Access and Cluster Management
+## Data access and cluster management

 A Redis Enterprise cluster separates data access from cluster management.
 This decoupled architecture results in increased reliability,